Somalia bans TikTok, Telegram and 1XBet over 'horrific' content, misinformation

 TikTok has been threatened with bans in the United States over its alleged ties to the Chinese government.
 The state of Montana became the first to ban the app in May.

-(Reporting by Abdi Sheikh; Writing by George Obulutsa; Editing by Devika Syamnath)
+(Reporting by Abdi Sheikh; Writing by George Obulutsa and Hereward Holland; Editing by Devika Syamnath and Hugh Lawson)

 ((george.obulutsa@thomsonreuters.com; Reuters Messaging: george.obulutsa.thomsonreuters.com@reuters.net))